 With an accurate understanding of your followers’ interests and demographics, you can more easily make decisions about how valuable each account is and how you might use them to achieve your objectives.

-- Who needs to be added to your social media management platform
+- Add colleagues that need to access your social media management platform.

-- What updates you may need to make to your social media policy to prevent further unauthorised accounts from being set up
+- Update your social media policy to prevent more unauthorised accounts from being set up.

-- What social media training you might need to provide for colleagues across your organisation
+- Establish what social media training you might need to provide for teams across the organisation.

-- How this insight changes your social media strategy and content plans
+- Adjust your social media strategy and content plans based on audit insight.

 Have you performed a social media audit recently?
-We want to know your tips for getting the most out of your audit – get in touch @CrowdControlHQ
+We'd love to know how you got on and your tips for getting the most out of it — get in touch on Twitter @CrowdControlHQ! 👋